-Prerequisites: None 3 hours lecture, 3 hours lab weekly Comprehensive introduction to principles of computers and electronic data processing.
-Special emphasis given to business applications for computers.
-Students will be introduced to various computer languages (BASIC, COBOL, FORTRAN, PASCAL) and will get limited hands-on training on college computer system.
+Prerequisites: None 3 hours lecture, 3 hours lab weekly Comprehensive introduction to principles of computers and electronic data processing; special emphasis given to business applications.
+In addition to considering the historical development of computers and some social implications of the computer revolution, students will be introduced to terminology and concepts relating to computer hardware and data communications technology, programming languages, data organization and the software/systems development process.
+Limited hands-on training with college mainframe and microcomputers is included.
 (2)